RMI-PACTA/workflow.data.preparation/README.md

     ```

     With that in place, you are ready to build the `workflow.data.preparation` docker image.
+    **To ensure that a dropped network connection does not kill the process, you should run this in `tmux`.**

     ```sh
     # navigate to the workflow.data.preparation repo
     cd ~/workflow.data.preparation

+    tmux

     docker-compose build